Martin Sulzmann

 }

-Java concurrency supports wait
+Java concurrency supports wait and notify

-methods to put a thread to sleep (via wait
+methods to put a thread to sleep (via wait), and to wake up

-a thread (via notify
+a thread (via notify).

 Requirements for wait and notify are as follows.